Asia-Pacific has grown into the world's largest market for cashless transactions. Find out what are the top APMs here.

 Provides easier access to credit facilities

-Microfinance institutions act as primary credit and lending facilities for low-income individuals and small to medium scale businesses.
+Microfinance institutions act as primary credit and lending facilities for low-income individuals and small to medium-scale businesses.
 They provide easier access to loans as it is impossible for small business owners to get loans from organized financial institutions.

-Most of the time, microfinance institutions provide microloans and other financial services like insurance, saving facilities at affordable interest rates.
+Most of the time, microfinance institutions provide microloans and other financial services like insurance and saving facilities at affordable interest rates.
 It involves simple procedures and minimal documentation.
 The ease with which small businesses avail loans from microfinance institutions is an important factor in the overall financial performance of small businesses.

 Helps in business expansion

 A group of people having common aspirations and interests can benefit from the credit facilities of microfinance institutions.
-This way, when one of the participants defaults at the time of repayment, other members of the group will get the share.
+This way, when one of the participants defaults at the time of repayment, other group members will get the share.
 As a result, it will be easier for micro financers to recover the loans and that leads them to lend the loans further.
 Overall, the productivity and profits of small businesses will increase.